 3 Most of the Board's arguments are directed at this "singular includes the plural" interpretive tool, including its arguments below and in this Court and the legislative history documents that it has supplied.
 While these arguments are useful in explaining why Option 1 is not appropriate-an argument nobody is advancing-they offer no help in picking between Options 2 and 3.
 Moreover, even if they did, that isn't the point of the interpretive technique.
 The purpose of "singular includes the plural" rules of construction, here and elsewhere, is to resolve ambiguities in statutes, not change the statutes' meaning.
 See, e.g., SHAMBIE SINGER & NORMAN SINGER, 2A SUTHERLAND STATUTES AND STATUTORY CONSTRUCTION § 47:34 (7th ed.
 2010); Diaz v.
 State, 129 Md.
 App.
 51, 84-85 (1999) (permitting flexible interpretation without changing statute's meaning).
-The rule of construction does not mean that singular and plural words are always interchangeable, just that where there is an intention for a statute will apply.
+The rule of construction does not mean that singular and plural words are always interchangeable, just that where there is an intention for a statute to apply to a subject, irrespective of whether there is more than one, then the statute will apply.
 See, e.g., 2A SUTHERLAND § 47:34.